Determining Word Meaning Using Context Clues I Ready

 Let's practice identifying context clues in a short passage:

 "The ancient obelisk, a tall, four-sided monument, stood proudly in the center of the plaza.
-Its imposing height and intricate carvings were truly magnificent.
-However, over time, erosion had caused some degradation to its surface, subtly marring its once-perfect form.
-Despite this, it still commanded attention, a testament to the skill of its ancient builders."
+Its imposing height and involved carvings were truly magnificent.
+Still, over time, erosion had caused some degradation to its surface, subtly marring its once-perfect form.
+Despite this, it still commanded attention, a testament to the skill of its ancient builders Worth keeping that in mind..

 • Obelisk: The sentence defines it as "a tall, four-sided monument."
 This is a definition clue.

-• Magnificent: The description of the obelisk's "imposing height and intricate carvings" suggests that "magnificent" means impressive or splendid.
+• Magnificent: The description of the obelisk's "imposing height and involved carvings" suggests that "magnificent" means impressive or splendid.
 This is an inference clue supported by descriptive language.

 • Degradation: The phrase "erosion had caused some degradation" and the contrasting phrase "once-perfect form" indicates that degradation means deterioration or damage.
 This is an antonym clue (implied contrast with "perfect").